-Loading new application software, licenses and configuration data, executing system adjustments and system tests, and/or inquiring system status information is done by use of the diskette drive.
-Insert the MS-DOS formatted diskette containing the necessary data into the diskette drive and start the system as described in chapter 4.1 or 4.2.
-After about half a minute, LED RUN and LED FAIL are turned on simultaneously for about ten seconds.
-Now, you have time to move and hold the reset/load switch into position LOAD, until LED FAIL is turned off and LED RUN begins to flash fast.
+Loading new application software, licenses and configuration data, executing system adjustments and system tests, and/or inquiring system status information is executed during system startup by use of an USB flash drive.
+At first, restart the system as described in chapter 4.1 or 4.2.
+Connect the USB flash drive.
+After about half a minute, LED RUN and LED FAIL are turned on simultaneously for a few seconds.
+Now, move and hold the reset/load switch into position LOAD, until LED FAIL is turned off and LED RUN begins to flash fast.
 Release the reset/load switch.
-Data is read from the diskette and the necessary actions are carried out.
+Data is read from the USB flash drive and the necessary actions are carried out.
 If it comes to an error, LED FAIL begins to flash fast and LED RUN is turned off.
 If everything runs off error free, the application is started, if available.
 The turned on LED RUN indicates then that the application was started error free.
 If LED FAIL is turned on instead, either no application is loaded, or it could not be started.

-If a new application that is distributed over several diskettes must be loaded, the system requests for a diskette change by fast flashing LEDs RUN and FAIL.
-As soon as the new diskette is inserted, the reset/load switch must be shifted and held into position LOAD until LED FAIL turns off and LED RUN flashes fast again, which can last not longer than one second.
+If a new application that is distributed over several USB flash drives must be loaded, the system requests for an USB flash drive change by fast flashing LEDs RUN and FAIL.
+As soon as the new USB flash drive is connected, the reset/load switch must be shifted and held into position LOAD until LED FAIL turns off and LED RUN flashes fast again.
 Reading in is continued thereafter.